aetievant/PoGoScanner/README.md

-# PoGoScanner - A simple Pokémon Go scanner
+# PoGo Scanner - A simple Pokémon Go scanner
 ## About

 A simple scanner based on website platforms (like PokeHunt, PokeHunter, etc.).